Clear structure, practical decisions, and systems that hold up over time.

 -

-Good fit if: You need to understand what is causing inconsistency before investing in a solution.
+A defined strategic project investment shaped by the number of roles, workflows, systems, stakeholders, and sources of evidence included in the assessment.Good fit if: You need to understand what is causing inconsistency before investing in a solution.

 Common examples:

-onboarding works differently depending on who trains
+onboarding works differently depending on who provides it

-teams interpret expectations differently
+teams interpret expectations or procedures differently

-existing materials are not changing behavior
+existing materials are not improving performance

 -